andreykiv/todoApp/README.md

-# todoApp
+Advanced web development bootcamp from Udemy.

-Advanced web development course from Udemy.
+# todoApp - created with Nodejs, express and connected to mongodb.